 A one percent REALTOR® or one percent agent is a real estate professional who charges only 1% commission (plus applicable sales taxes) to sell your home.
-In competitive markets like the Greater Toronto Area Housing Market or Vancouver Housing Market, many agents offer lower commissions to set themselves apart from their competition.
+In competitive markets like the Greater Toronto Area Housing Market , many agents offer lower commissions to set themselves apart from their competition.
 On a $500,000 home in Ontario, you could save more than $7,500 with a 1% agent.
-While some regions may not offer one percent real estate agents, WOWA.ca helps you find the best agents with the lowest commissions in your area.
+While some regions including BC, AB, and SK may not offer one percent real estate agents, WOWA.ca helps you find experienced agents with the lowest commissions in your area.

 * Savings based on a discounted commission rate of 1% compared to a commission rate of 2.5%.
+Not available in BC, AB, and SK.
 Results are shown for illustrative purposes only.

 Seller or listing agent commissions in Ontario are usually 2.5% of the total selling price of a property.
 This makes up half of the standard 5% real estate agent commission, which is then split between buyer and seller agents.
 Agents in major centres like Toronto and Ottawa may be willing to lower their commissions as home prices in these markets are higher.
 Some buyer agents also offer a cashback rebate when you buy a home with them.
 You can search for real estate agents by commission in Ontario above.Find out more about real estate commissions in Ontario

 Seller or listing agent commissions in BC are usually set on a graduated scale and vary from region to region.
 Seller agents in Vancouver typically charge 3.875% on the first $100,000 of a property and 1.3375% on the remaining total.
 In comparison, seller agents in Victoria usually charge 3% on the first $100,000 of a property's price and 1.5% on the remaining total.
 You can search for real estate agents by commission in BC above.Find out more about real estate commissions in BC